-This Prospectus/Proxy Statement is being furnished to holders of shares of common stock, par value \$.01 per share ("Glacier Common Stock"), of Glacier Bancorp, Inc. ("Glacier"), a Delaware corporation and bank holding company, in connection with the solicitation of proxies by the Board of Directors of Glacier ("Glacier Board") for use at the Annual Meeting of Glacier Stockholders (the "Annual Meeting") to be held on , 1998, at [a.m./p.m.] local time, at , Montana and at any adjournments or postponements of the Annual Meeting.
-This Prospectus/Proxy Statement and the accompanying proxy forms are first being mailed to the stockholders of Glacier on , 1998.
+This Prospectus/Proxy Statement is being furnished to holders of shares of common stock, par value \$.01 per share ("Glacier Common Stock"), of Glacier Bancorp, Inc. ("Glacier"), a Delaware corporation and bank holding company, in connection with the solicitation of proxies by the Board of Directors of Glacier ("Glacier Board") for use at the Annual Meeting of Glacier Stockholders (the "Annual Meeting") to be held on July 8, 1998, at 9:00 a.m. local time, at 1701 Highway 93 South, Kalispell, Montana and at any adjournments or postponements of the Annual Meeting.
+This Prospectus/Proxy Statement and the accompanying proxy forms are first being mailed to the stockholders of Glacier on June 5, 1998.

 At the Annual Meeting, shareholders will be asked to consider and vote upon the election of directors as well as a proposal to approve a merger (the "Reorganization") of Glacier with and into GB, Inc., a newly-created Delaware corporation and wholly-owned subsidiary of Glacier ("GB") in order to increase the number of shares of capital stock available for issuance and to resolve certain technical deficiencies affecting the validity of certain of the shares issued in the three-for-two stock split effected by Glacier in May 1997 (the "Stock Split").
+See "PROPOSAL II: THE REORGANIZATION -- Background" and "--Reasons for the Reorganization."
 The rights and preferences of the holders of Glacier Common Stock will remain essentially unchanged, and it will not be necessary for holders of Glacier Common Stock to exchange their existing stock certificates.
-The Reorganization will be effected under the terms of a Plan and Agreement of Merger dated as of , 1998, between Glacier and GB (the "Merger Agreement").
+The Reorganization will be effected under the terms of a Plan and Agreement of Merger dated as of March 25, 1998, between Glacier and GB (the "Merger Agreement").
 The Merger Agreement is hereby incorporated in this Prospectus/Proxy Statement by reference.
 The Merger Agreement is attached to this Prospectus/Proxy Statement as Appendix A.

 This Prospectus/Proxy Statement also constitutes the Prospectus of GB filed as part of a Registration Statement on Form S-4 ("Registration Statement") with the Securities and Exchange Commission ("SEC") under the Securities Act of 1933, as amended ("1933 Act"), relating to the shares of common stock, par value \$.01 per share, of GB ("GB Common Stock") to be issued in the Reorganization.
 When the Reorganization becomes effective, all outstanding shares of Glacier Common Stock, including shares issued pursuant to the Stock Split (the "Stock Split Shares") will be converted into shares of GB Common Stock.
-For a more detailed discussion of the foregoing provisions, and a description of certain other significant considerations in connection with the Reorganization, see "PROPOSAL II: THE REORGANIZATION - Basic Terms of Merger"; and "- Exchange of Stock Certificates."
+For a more detailed discussion of the foregoing provisions, and a description of certain other significant considerations in connection with the Reorganization, see "PROPOSAL II: THE REORGANIZATION -- Basic Terms of Merger"; and "--Exchange of Stock Certificates."